Harxxki/soundcloud-artwork-getter/README.md

-# SoundCloud Cover Art Getter
+# SoundCloud Artwork Getter

-Chrome Extention for Getting Cover Art from SoundCloud.
+Chrome Extention for Getting Artwork from SoundCloud.